NickAcPT/Lithium-Backend/README.md

 ![Lithium Logo](https://i.imgur.com/LDEckzI.png "Lithium logo")
-# Lithium-Backend
-The backend of Lithium.

-This repo contains the objects that are serialized and sent between the client and the server.
-(No client/server specific code)

 ---
-## What is Lithium ?
+# Lithium Framework
 Lithium is an UI Framework for Spigot servers.
 Lithium makes use of a **client mod** to allow plugin developers to create cool looking interfaces.

----
-# Lithium Framework

 ## Lithium Window
 All interfaces shown to the player, are created using a `LWindow` (Lithium Window).